snakster/cpp.react/guides/Introduction.md

 In combination, these factors make it increasingly difficult to reason about program behaviour and properties like correctness or algorithmic complexity.
 Further, debugging is difficult and when adding concurrency to the mix, the situation gets worse.

-Decentralized control flow is inherent to the creation of interative applications, but issues of shared state and uncoordinated execution can be addressed.
+Decentralized control flow is inherent to the creation of interactive applications, but issues of shared state and uncoordinated execution can be addressed.
 This is what C++React - and reactive programming in general - does.